 One industry leading the adoption of drone technology is construction.
-DroneBase pilots already deliver nationwide services to construction sites, gathering data, performing inspections and providing aerial analytics.
+DroneBase pilots already deliver nationwide aerial construction services for gathering data, performing inspections, and providing aerial analytics.

 Which puts us in a strong position to outline exactly why the industry is embracing drone technology.
 There are a few obvious reasons and some you might not have considered.